Gothic House (Bad Homburg): 1860-1945

 In 1860 it became part of the Forstverwaltung of the landgraviate, though that body only used eight of its rooms, with the others left available for visitors and renting.
-Hesse-Homburg was annexed by the Kingdom of Prussia in 1866 after the Austro-Prussian War, but for a while the Gothic House's use remained the same as before, though some rooms were taken on for use by the Prussia court.
+Hesse-Homburg was annexed by the Kingdom of Prussia in 1866 after the Austro-Prussian War; for a while the Gothic House's use remained the same as before, though some rooms were taken on for use by the Prussian court.
 Wilhelm II of Prussia sold it to a restaurant owner but still wanted it "secure as a monument", for reasons that remain unclear.
-In 1929 the new owner turned it into a hotel, restaurant and café – it became a popular attraction and from 1899 to 1923 was a stop on the town's tram network.
+In 1929 the new owner turned it into a hotel, restaurant and café.
+It became a popular attraction and from 1899 to 1923 was a stop on the town's tram network.

 1945 onwards

-After World War Two the house went through several changes of owner, sending it into a slow decline and at one point housed the "Ponderosa Saloon" disco.
+After World War II the house went through several changes of owner, sending it into a slow decline.
+At one point it housed the "Ponderosa Saloon" disco.
 The site was sold in 1968 by the Obertaunuskreis district of Hesse to Jan Lipinski, a property speculator from Frankfurt.
 Two seven-storey tower blocks were built near the Haus to house the staff for a planned hotel that never came to fruition.
 The Gothic House was listed as a historic monument in 1977 "at the last minute" and in 1980 the building passed to a property management company in Frankfurt after the Lipinskis went bankrupt.
 The Gothic House suffered a fire on 9 December 1980 and was completely restored from 1981 onwards.
 Since 1985 it has housed the town's archive and its cultural history museum.
 (The museum was founded in 1916 but was previously sited elsewhere.)